-The first people in Eurasia to grow cotton for clothing and towels and sheets were the Harappan people in India, about 2500 BC.
+About 2500 BC, a thousand years after people started to grow cotton in Peru, the Harappan people in India also started to grow cotton.
 We know because people wrote about cotton in the Rig Veda, and that was written about 600 BC in India.
 Egyptian farmers also grew a little bit of cotton, but cotton never became very important in Egypt, where people mostly wore linen clothing.

 In the 400s BC, a Greek historian, Herodotus, wrote that in India there were "trees growing wild, which produce a kind of wool better than sheep’s wool in beauty and quality, which the Indians use for making their clothes" (Book III, and again in Book VII, where Herodotus tells us that Indians fighting in Xerxes’ army were dressed in cotton).
 Around this time, the Ajanta Cave carvings show that cotton growers in India had invented a roller machine to get the seeds out of the cotton.

 By the Guptan period, about 200 AD, the Indians made a good business of selling cotton as a luxury to the Parthians to their west and to the Chinese to their east.
 The Romans, further away, thought of cotton as an expensive luxury like silk.
 They had to buy it from Arabic or Parthian traders.
 The Roman encyclopedia writer Pliny reported that in India there were "trees that bear wool" and "balls of down from which an expensive linen material for clothes is made" (Pliny Book XII 38).

 Indian cotton cloth was so expensive that their customers started trying to grow cotton for themselves.
 By the 400s AD, people were growing cotton in East Africa.
 In the 500s AD, the Sassanians were growing cotton, at least at the eastern city of Merv.